Can an online program help people cut back on alcohol?

 Summary

-This study tests a guided internet-based treatment program for people with harmful alcohol use.
+This study tests a guided internet-based treatment program called eBA for people with harmful alcohol use.
 Participants complete 9 online modules over 8-12 weeks, with therapist support.
-The goal is to see if the program reduces drinking, improves mental health, and boosts quality of life.
-About 250 adults will take part across five hospitals in Norway.
+The goal is to see if the program reduces drinking and improves mental health and quality of life.
+250 adults with harmful alcohol use are taking part across five hospitals in Norway.

 Get updates